Scope of Duty and Causation: Chester v Afshar Revisited - Jun 2019

 Jonathan Metzer is developing a broad practice across all areas of chambers’ work, with particular expertise in public and human rights law, asylum and immigration, clinical negligence and inquests.
-He appears regularly in the Immigration Tribunals, the County Court and the Coroner’s Court, and has also undertaken hearings in the Administrative Court.
+He appears regularly in the County Court, the Coroner’s Court and the Immigration Tribunals, and has also undertaken hearings in the High Court.

 Jonathan joined chambers as a tenant in September 2017 after completion of 12 months of pupillage.